maplibre/maplibre-native/design-proposals/2023-06-17-android-annotations.md

 Note that the direction in which things are added is reversed: in this proposal, we add `Symbol` to map, and not map creates `Symbol`.
 If a user decides to use `SymbolManager` directly, they add the `SymbolManager` to the map instead of passing the map to the `SymbolManager` during instantiation.
 This is possible only because we are implementing the API as a part of `maplibre-native` (G1).

+This reversed approach allows us to rewrite similar calls to the ancient, Google Maps-style API that is currently part of `maplibre-native` to redirect them to the new implementation.
+This way, we can remove the legacy implementation and deduplicate the codebase.

 A dependency injection pattern should be used to add a reference to the map to the annotation, such that it can notify the map on updates of itself.
 No annotation can be added to multiple maps, otherwise an exception is thrown.

 ### State consistency and learnability